gitlabhq/omnibus-gitlab/doc/update/index.md

   updates**.
 Users may see some connections timeout or be refused for a few minutes, depending on which services need to restart.

 1. Create an empty file at `/etc/gitlab/skip-auto-reconfigure`.
-During software installation only, this will prevent the upgrade from running `gitlab-ctl reconfigure` and automatically running database migrations
+This prevents upgrades from running `gitlab-ctl reconfigure`, which by default automatically stops GitLab, runs all database migrations, and restarts GitLab.

    ```shell
    sudo touch /etc/gitlab/skip-auto-reconfigure